domingoj/FlickrFetch/README.md

 # PhotoGallery
-PhotoGallery app - fetches photos using the Flickr API.  from the book Android - Big Nerd Ranch to become familiar with AsyncTask, Android Networking, JSON Parsing, HandlerThreads, LRU cache, shared preferences & android services.
+PhotoGallery app - fetches photos using the Flickr API.

+- From the book Android - Big Nerd Ranch to become familiar with AsyncTask, Android Networking, JSON Parsing, HandlerThreads, LRU cache, shared preferences & android services.
+- For learning purposes only.

 Libraries used so far: GSON, Picasso.